Fireworks to Celebrate

 For More Information

 There are specific times of the year when it’s legal to buy fireworks in the state of Utah.
 The Utah fire marshal has helpfully provided a flier for the dates.
-For the specifics of the state laws for fireworks in Utah, you can go here.
+For the specifics of the state laws for fireworks in Utah, you can visit the Utah administration office website.

 Staying safe is an important part of our July celebrations, so be sure you follow all our safety tips.
 If your home should be damaged from fire during these celebrations, don’t hesitate to get in touch with us.
 We’re a full-service restoration company with lots of training.
 We employ the most experienced professionals in the field of fire restoration.
 We’ll get your home back in living condition in no time.